-EV range: When the anxiety will be no longer
+EV range: When the anxiety will no longer be

-Here’s the endgame: my take is that the range anxiety will be no longer when an EV has the real-world range of some 500 miles or when we can charge the car as fast as we fill a gas tank.
+Here’s the endgame: my take is that the range anxiety will be no longer when an EV has a real-world range of some 500 miles or when we can charge the car as fast as we fill a gas tank.

 That’s because you sure can find a (fast) charging station within any 500-mile distance.
 Most importantly, after those many miles, you’d need a good night’s sleep before continuing, and you can charge all night.

 And I have no doubt we’ll get there — the fast charging speed, the vastly improved battery capacity, or both — relatively soon.
 It’s just a matter of time.